zaher/blender_z_tools/README.md

 # Z Tools

-Blender 3.4 Tools
+Blender 4.x Tools

 ## Create Convex

-This will create a new Object from group of selected faces in Face Map with the name "Convex" for each Object
+This will create a new Object from group of selected faces into Convex data for each Object

 New Objects are created in a new Collection called "Convex"

 ### Tutorial

-Switch "Edit Mode"
+Switch to "Edit Mode"

 Select faces that you want to make convex from it

-Go to on left Panel and find Face Map, Create new map, name it "Convex", Assign this faces to it
+Show "Z Tools" addon panel (click n), Click "Assign To Convex"

 ![Screenshot01](https://i.imgur.com/YsH6CPi.png)

+Switch to "Object Mode"

-Now press n to see panel of addon, click button "Create Convex", you will have new objects with same names added "-Convex" in Convex collection
+In addon panel (press n to show), click button "Create Convex", you will have new objects with same names added "-Convex" in Convex collection

 ![Screenshot01](https://i.imgur.com/UDmglQK.png)